HugoLee99/Text_Advanture_base_gpt3.5_finetune/README.md

 By enter the IP address you can access our software home page.

-## Trello is used to manage the project processing, recording teams develop log and contribution of each team member:
+## Trello is used to manage the project, recording team's development log and contribution of each team member:
 [https://trello.com/b/Ea5aU5kK/intelligent-software-project-kanban](https://trello.com/b/Ea5aU5kK)